albigi/Ready19-RockTheBot/docs/README.md

 If the bot is to send a welcome message every time a new user conversation starts, which is usually a desired feature, it needs to determine whether the message has already been sent.
 In addition, the bot needs to keep track of the users preferred language.
 Both of the above are typical situations where the bot state comes in handy.

 >You can store and retrieve state data that is associated with a user, a conversation, or a specific user within the context of a specific conversation.
 State data can be used for many purposes, such as determining where the prior conversation left off or simply greeting a returning user by name.<br/><br/>
 Ideally, the bot state should persist the bot application lifetime.
-However that would require an out-of-memory external state provider (like a cache or a database).<br/>
+However that would require an out-of-memory state provider (like a cache or a database).<br/>
 For testing and prototyping purposes, you can use the Bot Builder Framework's in-memory data storage, but for production bots, it is recommended to implement your own storage adapter or use one of the available Azure Extensions (Table Storage, CosmosDB, or Azure SQL).

 In the **OnTurnAsync** method in **RockTheBot.cs** a flag has to be set in case the user has already been welcomed.
 After setting the `DidBotWelcomeUser` flag you also need to update the state objects to *commit*  the state change so that it will be persisted. <br/>